FraPochetti/visual-llms/README.md

 ---

-## 🎉 What Was Built Today
+## 🎉 What's in This App

-This app was built from scratch in one session with full Gemini integration:
+A complete image generation and editing platform with dual AI model support:

 **✅ Core Infrastructure:**
 - Complete Next.js 15 setup with App Router